sgregnt/sgregnt.github.io/_pages/about.md

 I'm studying towards a PhD degree at [the University of Chicago](https://www.uchicago.edu/), in the depatment of [Statistics](https://galton.uchicago.edu/).
 My research is conducted under supervision of [Prof. Lek-Heng Lim.](https://www.stat.uchicago.edu/~lekheng/)

 I'm interested in applying non standard tools form abstract algebra and topolgy to the study of neural networks.
-Two most recent project that I work on now are:
+Two most recent projects that I work on now are: